‘Nothing is left’: Thousands of Palestinians flee south as Israel steps up Gaza City offensive | KRDO

 CNN has asked the IDF about the allegation that evacuees were made to remove clothing and get rid of belongings.

-“There are many bombardments and we had to leave,” Hani Bakhit said.
-“We are on donkey carts because there are no cars.
-There is no fuel or water for us to drink, or anything.
-They cut off everything on us, so we leave,” he said, referring to Israeli forces.
+“We came under heavy shelling and had no choice but to leave our area,” Hani Bakhit said.
+“We ended up using donkey carts because there were no cars, fuel, or drinking water available.
+Nothing is left for us.
+They forced us to leave by cutting off all available resources,” he said, referring to Israeli forces.

-“People who have nothing to do with the resistance are being struck and feeing to the south,” Khader Hamad said.
-“They all have children, newborns, women.
-There are no cars.”
+“People who have nothing to do with the resistance are being bombed and so they are fleeing to the south,” Khader Hamad said.
+“They are all children, newborns, women.”

 People carried few possessions in the arms or on their backs.
 Some sat on carts drawn by donkeys.
 On Tuesday, some could be seen carrying white flags and holding aloft identity documents.

-“I’m on a cart because this is the only transportation I can use,” Abu Ida said.
-“There is a cut of the fuel, but also those who have cars are afraid to use them.
-I’m diabetic, and cannot walk on my foot all this way.
-This is the only way to go.”
+“Donkey carts are the only means of transportation left,” Abu Ida said.
+“There is no solar power or fuel left for cars, but also those who have cars are afraid to use them.
+I cannot walk because I have diabetes, there’s no way I can walk on my feet.”

 A woman who did not provide her name said “we are being destroyed.”